Roof Replacement Challenges Every Homeowner Should Know

 • What kind of warranty covers unexpected repairs?

-• Can you provide examples of roof replacement challenges you’ve handled recently?
+• Can you provide examples of structural damage roof replacement you’ve handled recently?

 • How do you communicate changes during the project?